AndersDeath/diary2/README.md

 # 05 June 2022 - Sunday - Yerevan\

 * 12:11 - I've finished most part of tasks for today.
 Nice.
+* 20:56 - we had a good day.
+It was full of activities.
+One of the restaraunts was excellent.
+I also decided to buy Iphone 13 pro.
+I think it will be tomorrow. we changed all nessesary money.
+Drams were changed to rubles.
+Tomorrow I will send them to russia, to my account.
+It is very important.
+I also had a call with Oleg. i don't like his mood. i think he is very close to depression. it's sad, honestly. very very sad.